Evelnon/veloren/VelorenPort/World/MissingFeatures.md

 - Natural resource maps (`Nature`) can be persisted with `Save` and `Load`.
 - Basic sink filling prevents tiny inland basins after erosion.
 - Weather grid tracks cloud cover and rain via `WeatherMap` with save/load helpers.
+- A simple climate grid defines base conditions for each region.
 - River data for chunks can be persisted via `WorldSim.SaveRivers` and `WorldSim.LoadRivers`.
 - Chunk resources integrate with pathfinding via `SearchCfg.ResourceCosts`, enabling AI to seek or avoid resources.